the-teachingRSE-project/competencies/competencies.md

 # Related Work

-The day-to-day work of many RSEs often includes teaching activities to improve the RSE-related skill-set of researchers, e.g. in university courses, workshops or one-on-one.
+The day-to-day work of many RSEs often includes teaching activities to improve the RSE-related skill-set of researchers and other technical staff.
+Skills may be delivered through a variety of approaches including regular university courses, short training workshops or one-to-one training, mentoring or technical assistance.
 Therefore, RSEs' work often includes both the use of and the contribution to pertinent teaching materials.
 Various organisations and initiatives provide courses and workshops to convey software-related capabilities aimed at the research community.
-Often they make their training material available as Open Educational Resources permitting free access, re-use, adaptation and redistribution.
+Often they make their training material available as Open Educational Resources (OER) permitting free access, re-use, adaptation and redistribution.
+In addition to training activities themselves, there are various initiatives that are working to better understand the pathways that can be followed to develop specialist technical skills.
+We now highlight a range of relevant work.

 #### The Carpentries